-Most parents or even patients themselves, after having complained about acne or pimples add that my child gets blackheads as well.
+Most parents or even patients themselves, after having complained about acne or pimples, add that my child gets blackheads as well.
 Blackheads actually mean open comedones and are thus a part of the overall disorder.
-Comedones are of two types: open and closed.
-Open comedones turn black, probably due to exposure of sebum to air.
+Comedones are distinct into two: open and closed.
+Open comedones turn blackish in color, probably due to exposure of sebum to air.

 Pimples Do Occur in Teenage.
-Do We Need to Treat Them at All?
+Do We Need to Treat Them?

-This is one of the most commonly asked questions by the parents.
-They are either well versed about the self-limiting nature of the disorder beforehand or develop this understanding while in the course of the discussion.
+This is one commonly asked question by the parents.
+They are either well versed in the self-limiting nature of the disorder beforehand or develop this understanding in the course of the discussion.
 They thus conclude that treatment is not necessary.
 I, however, tell them that this conclusion is incorrect.
 Acne most commonly does start in the teenage and heralds the onset of puberty.
 In girls, it may start a year prior to the onset of menstruation.
 Acne is self-limiting as well, but treatment is definitely required as it can get aggressive and cause scarring if left to resolve by itself.
 The scarring may last a lifetime.

 I Applied Many Creams Without Relief.
 Why?

-I have seen all the four instances in my practice.
+I have seen all four instances in my practice.

-How to Apply the Medicine? for How Long Would the Treatment Continue?
+How to Apply Medicine and For How Long Should the Treatment Continue?

-The duration of the treatment will depend on the severity of the condition.
+The duration of the treatment typically depends on the severity of the condition.
 Dermatologists use many classifications to grade the severity of acne.
-In simple terms, it may be divided into mild, moderate or severe type.
+In simple terms, the condition may be divided into mild, moderate, or severe types.
 A combination of treatment options is usually used to ward off resistance to treatment.
-Many drugs used need close supervision by a dermatologist and the method/manner of application depends on the drug used.
+Most of the medicines used need close supervision by a dermatologist, and the method or manner of application depends on the drug used.
 Your skin may have areas with pimples and areas without pimples.
 The area without pimples looks normal, and patients usually do not apply the medicine in this area.
-However, the correct approach is to apply a thin film over both the areas.
+However, the correct approach is to apply a thin film over both areas.